dleticija/Project/README.md

 Experiment 2
 -------------
-To reproduce the plots, scroll down to the section "Reproducing the results for experiment 2", and uncomment the following function:
+To reproduce the plots, scroll down to the section "Reproducing the results for experiment 2", and uncomment the following function

-* to make the comparison plot between Boyer-Moore and Boyer-Moore-Hospool:
 ```python
 GeneratePlotBM(iterations_BM, iterations_BMH, x_lab2, y_lab2, title2, subtitle2)
 ```